M66B/FairEmail/docs/FAQ-da-rDK.md

 Bemærk også, at de fleste gratis apps ser ud til ikke at være bæredygtige i længden, hvorimod FairEmail vedligeholdes og understøttes korrekt, samt at gratis apps kan have faldgruber, såsom at de lækker fortrolige oplysninger via Internet.

-Jeg har arbejdet på FairEmail næsten hver dag i mere end et halvt år, så jeg synes, at prisen er mere end rimelig.
+I have been working on FairEmail almost every day for more than two years, so I think the price is more than reasonable.
 Af samme årsag vil der heller ikke være rabatter.

 <br />